QUALITY ARRANGERS MAKE ALL THE

 duplicate the sound of Carmen Lombardo.

 In his early days he performed with and arranged for

 The Ray Pearl and Wayne King Orchestras.

 In 1958 he formed a Big Band of his own in the Chicago

 area, and later became the house band at the famed Willowbrook

-Ballroom, where his son still holds court.
+Ballroom, where his son held court until the ballroom

 Writing danceable orchestrations was always his